A-Crow-Nowhere/MalariAPI/docs/HPC_Guide.md

 # MalariAPI HPC Integration

-This document explains how to set up, install, and use the **MalariAPI HPC module** — a fully integrated extension that allows users to **submit, monitor, and retrieve jobs from remote computing clusters (HPCs)** such as UVA Rivanna or other institutional clusters.
+This document explains how to set up, install, and use the **MalariAPI HPC module** — a fully integrated extension that allows users to **submit, monitor, and retrieve jobs from remote computing clusters (HPCs)** such as slurm/sbatch clusters.

 ---